DanWoodrich/INSTINCT/lib/user/README.txt

 The user directory is where you develop code for use in INSTINCT.
 A functional user project would contain ./processes.py, ./pipe_shapes.py, ./definitions.py, ./art.py, and __init__.py .
-And also, the directories methods and pipelines (technically optional)
+Additionally, the following directories:
+./Projects, ./methods and ./pipelines.
+(Methods and pipelines are technically optional: methods aren't required, and pipelines can be written in python dictionary format in ./definitions)

 INSTINCT is a command line application, not a standalone python package.
 INSTINCT explicity refers to this location and files of predetermined name.
 Additionally, INSTINCT relies on some standard object definitions and imports within this